 The LP Transportation Plan considers changes that can be made to improve road safety and speed management.
 Vehicle volumes in Lawrence Park were within the working maximum capacity for local and collector roads, based on the City’s Road Classification System; no vehicle volume management measures are proposed.

-The LP Transportation Plan involves several steps:
+The LP Transportation Plan involved several steps:

 Step 1: Review feedback on local issues.